How to load additional files at runtime¶

 in the section share

 .
-This package can add files to this sites
+This package can add files to this site

 using the